MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 - How disruptive is this change going to be?
 - What are the differences between Box and Office 365, and how do I reconcile them?

-**Third Parties** — If people outside your organization have access to collaborate on documents, this could potentially be interrupted and require resharing of data.
+**Third parties** — If people outside your organization have access to collaborate on documents, this could potentially be interrupted and require resharing of data.
 We describe best practices for this event in this guide.

-**IT Helpdesk/Support Staff** — If your organization is large enough to have specific support staff for other employees, they must understand each step of the migration.
+**IT Helpdesk/Support staff** — If your organization is large enough to have specific support staff for other employees, they must understand each step of the migration.

 ## Planning

 Planning is the most difficult part of a migration.
 It is also one of the most critical phases to get correct.
 To have a smooth and stress-free migration, you must gather relevant organizational information, determine project timelines, and mitigate any surprises that may appear.

-### Gathering Information
+### Gathering info

 Before migration, it is important to gather all the information you need to run the migration smoothly.
 Make sure you have confirmed the information from the following checklist.

-**Migration Information Checklist**
+**Migration info checklist**

 - Number of users to migrate
 - Data ownership